 To provide feedback about a member, visit their profile page (use the "search by name or email" or other capabilities to find them.)
 Then click the "Provide Feedback" button on the right side of their profile page. (image)

-Although most feedback is really just thank-you letters, there are times when feedback might be neutral or negative.
+Although most feedback is really just thank-you letters, there are times when feedback is (and should be) neutral or negative.
 If a guest might be a problem for other hosts or other members might not think a host was appropriate, please go ahead and say this.
 Feedback of this type is important to the community.

 Changing your account